Friendly fungus feeds on bad skin fungi

 Source: Scientific publication on the organism (public domain)

-Sarah, Hi! -- I have used your marvelous "vampire fungus" to cure my severe case of toenail fungus and thank you very much!
+Sarah, Hi! -- I have used your marvelous "cannibal fungus" to cure my severe case of toenail fungus and thank you very much!
 I ordered another shipment of the spores and they arrived a couple of days ago.
 I don't need them at this time.

 You may be interested to know that I only used an initial dose (2 g) of the fungi on my feet--just made sure I did a good innoculation.
 I had a couple of closed toe rubber sandals/slippers with a cloth lining, so I mixed the spores, soaked the ends of my socks, dumped some spore mixture in the sandals/slippers and wore them for several days--often enough to keep them from drying out totally.
 I suppose a person could do the same in any shoes/boots by just soaking the toes of their socks and then covering the sock toes with plastic sandwich bags--that would probably achieve the same initial concentrated innoculation.